saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

     ##  9 PHOTOGRAPHY     317
     ## 10 LIFESTYLE       314
     ## # … with 23 more rows

-As shown above, we determined median and IQR as our summary statistics because the distribution of `rating` appears to be slightly left-skewed.
-The median rating of an app is approximately **4.3** and the IQR is **0.5**.

 We will now conduct a univariate analysis of all the possible predictor variables.